ADVANCED TUTORIALS

 • In any other case, you can delete it.
 It will go to the Trash.

-You can complete the necessary information by writing notes, attaching files or links, and adding a list of checkpoints.
+You can add details by writing notes, attaching files or links, and including a checklist if needed.

 Adjusting the Final Decision

-The final decision of the Clarify stage — where to put the item — overlaps with the Organize stage.
+The final decision of the Clarify stage — deciding what to do with the item — overlaps with the Organize stage.

 • The possible options (defer, delegate, do, incubate, save and trash) are enabled or disabled depending on the information populated.
-For example, if you have indicated some choice criteria, then the delegate, incubate and save as reference material options get disabled because it is necessarily a next action.
+For example, if you have indicated some choice criteria, then options like Delegate, incubate and save as Reference Material will be disabled automatically, as it is necessarily a next action.

 disabled options